huynhphihoang/myFinFriend/README.md

 A personal financial management web-app that integrates AI-powered tools to keep on track of your spending and budget

-#Testing
-The team decided to utilize pytest library for structured and automatic testing of functions to ensure scalability and readability of code

 #Supabase Schemas